KamilleModules/Ekom/doc/models/cart-info.md

                     - attribute_id:
                     - label: the (translated) name of the attribute
                     - value: the value of the attribute
+            - attributeDetails: alias for attributes.
+I believe I had some bugs with json_encode and attributes, so I personally use attributeDetails.
+                                But your mileage may varyn if attributes work for you, you can use either keys.

             - attributeValues: array of attribute values, computed from attributes; template authors can implode this
             - originalPrice: float, the (formatted) price to display, based on ekom modules internal rules